DasHomi/preventer/README.md

 - Only harvest mature Crops
   - _Prevents harvesting/breaking of non-mature plants_
 - Prevent Villager Punch
   - _Prevents you from damaging villagers_
+- Prevent Zombified Piglin Punch
+  - _Prevents you from damaging villagers_

 ## Planed Features